Water chestnut, scientific name (Trapa natans L.), is an annual aquatic plant, with both surfacing and submersed leaves. Surfacing leaves are

 In Vermont, water chestnut occupies significant areas of southern Lake Champlain and currently extends over a range of 91 miles between Whitehall, New York and Franklin, Vermont (view map).
 Nine Lake Champlain tributaries, including two in Canada, support water chestnut populations.
-Nineteen other lakes or ponds in Vermont have now been confirmed with water chestnut: Brookside Pond in Orwell, Bullis Pond in Franklin, Coggman Pond in West Haven, Pelkey's Swamp, Parson's Mills Pond, Horton Pond, Phillips Pond, Root Pond, and a small unnamed pond in Benson, Lake Paran, Singing Wetland and a small pond in Bennington, Lake Bomoseen in Castleton, Porter Lake in Ferrisburg, North Springfield Reservoir in North Springfield, Richville Pond in Orwell, and Lily Pond, and Little Lake in Poultney.
+Nineteen other lakes or ponds in Vermont have now been confirmed with water chestnut: Brookside Pond in Orwell, Bullis Pond in Franklin, Coggman Pond in West Haven, Pelkey's Swamp, Parson's Mills Pond, Horton Pond, Phillips Pond, Root Pond, and a small unnamed pond in Benson, Lake Paran, Singing Wetland and a small pond in Bennington, Lake Bomoseen in Castleton, Porter Lake in Ferrisburg, North Springfield Reservoir in North Springfield, Richville Pond in Orwell, and Lily Pond, and Little Lake in Poultney and Lake Shaftsbury in Shaftsbury.
 Annual surveillance and handpulling has kept water chestnut controlled in those waters.
-In 2012, water chestnut continued to be handpulled from several wetlands in Missisquoi Bay National Wildlife Refuge as well.
+In 2013, water chestnut continued to be handpulled from four wetlands in Missisquoi Bay National Wildlife Refuge as well.

 In Canada, water chestnut was first reported in Quebec in 1998 in the South River, a tributary to Lake Champlain's outlet, the Richelieu River.
 Volunteer handpulling occurred in those early years with Vermont Department of Conservation (VTDEC) Staff spending much time north of the border handpulling water chestnut in the South River and adjacent areas.
 Since 1998 the population of water chestnut has increased dramatically in the South River and approximately 6 to 8 miles of the river from the mouth of the Richelieu River east to Henryville, Quebec is infested.
 There are also significant populations in the Richelieu River.
 During a survey in the summer of 2001, water chestnut was discovered in the Pike River which flows into Missisquoi Bay.
 Water chestnut was discovered in the mouth of the Missisquoi River in 2005, and in 2006 numerous plants were found in two large wetlands in Missisquoi Wildlife Refuge and in a tributary to Missisquoi Bay.
 In 2007, water chestnut was discovered in Ontario, west of Montreal in the Ottawa River near Point Fortune.
 The Quebec Ministry of the Environment has spearheaded water chestnut management in Quebec since 2001.